Kevin Barry O’Connor

 Maryland State and District of Columbia Professional Fire Fighters Association President

-Elected and served two terms as president of the 7,500 umbrella association for the 16 affiliate locals of the International Association of Fire Fighters in Maryland and the District of Columbia.
+Elected and served two terms as president of the 7,500-member umbrella association for the 16 affiliate locals of the International Association of Fire Fighters in Maryland and the District of Columbia.
 Duties included: serving as the organization’s Chief Executive Officer, setting strategic directions and organizational priorities, serving as the spokesperson and chief lobbyist in the state capitol of Annapolis, arbitrating disputes between member affiliates, chairing association conventions and meetings, and serving as the organization’s representative to local and state labor federations and coordinating with the International Association of Fire Fighters on issues of mutual interest.
 Prior to assuming the presidency, I served as the Executive Vice President and Legislative Agent.

 September 1991-September 2000: